Possible side effects of not drinking enough water

 One side effect of not drinking enough water is a slower metabolism.
 Your metabolism also naturally slows down when you're thirsty.

-Metabolism is the chemical reaction that takes place in the body that changes food to energy.
+Metabolism is the chemical reaction that takes place in the body that changes food into energy.
 Living cells only get energy when food is metabolized and converted to ATP.
 Thus, metabolism is needed to sustain life.

-As studies have shown; 17 ounces of water (around two glasses) can increase the metabolism by 30%, which is substantial when you're looking to lose weight.
+As studies have shown, 17 ounces of water (around two glasses) can increase the metabolism by 30%, which is substantial when you're looking to lose weight.

-Headaches
+4. Headaches

 Photo source: Shutterstock